KhartesViewer/khartes/README.md

 ### Getting a feel for 3D navigation

-To fully explain the navigation, and the meanings of the 3 slices, would require many diagrams that I haven't had time to draw yet.
-So for now, get a feeling for how the navigation works by dragging slices, observing the labels in the upper left of each slice, and observing the 3D coordinates in the status bar.
+To fully explain the relative orientations of the 3 slices, and how to navigate through them, would require many diagrams that I haven't had time to draw yet.
+So for now, try to get a feeling for how the navigation works by dragging slices, observing the labels in the upper left of each slice, and observing how the 3D coordinates in the status bar change.

 Your goal is to understand the navigation well enough so that you can predict, when you drag one of the slices around, how the other slices and their labels will behave.
 Once you reach